30 Secrets for Making Perfect Stuffing

 Got a pen ready?
 Here's your stuffing essentials grocery list: fresh sage, fresh thyme, fresh rosemary, fresh parsley… Noticing a theme here?
 Getting your herbs fresh from the produce aisle or farmer's market, rather than using dried herbs from the cabinet, will give you maximal flavor and fragrance.
 Be sure to cook your vegetables first, adding your herbs later in the game to avoid overcooking and losing that savory, aromatic profile.

-We're used to seeing stuffing served in a casserole dish fresh out of the oven, but I'm here to tell you that you have options!
+We're used to seeing stuffing served in a casserole dish fresh out of the oven, but I'm here to tell you that you have options.
 For a crispier texture, spread your ingredients out on a sheet pan, exposing more surface area directly to the oven's heat.
-This is also a great time saver if your guests have arrived on time and hungry!

 Welcome!
 You're just in time to learn the crucial difference between "stuffing" and "dressing" here in Turkey Terminology 101.
 While the two may look and taste quite similar and the terms are often used interchangeably, stuffing is cooked inside the turkey, while dressing is made in a separate casserole dish.
 Unless you're an expert chef, it is much safer to make dressing on the side, to avoid contaminating it with undercooked poultry, or overcooking your turkey while trying to get your stuffing to cook inside.
 Like the final look of a stuffed turkey?
 Go ahead and stuff it at the last minute, once everything is cooked to code.
 After all, no one is thankful for Salmonella.